-If this fee is a barrier preventing you from joining the program, please first submit your mentee application and discuss your situation with KMP mentoring coach at your booked meeting to discuss fee deferment option.
+If this fee is a barrier preventing you from joining the program, please first submit your mentee application and discuss your situation with the KMP mentoring coach at your booked meeting to discuss fee deferment options.

 Below is the flow chart indicating the process of application.

 The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, the City of Canning the City of Swan and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government through the Office of Multicultural Interests.
 The Program has been created in consultation with the Toronto Regional Immigrant Employment Council (TRIEC).
 Their successful TRIEC Mentoring Partnership program is the model for mentoring programs across Canada and internationally.